-- 1. a.
-Prior to April 30th in each school year a committee of administration and interested staff shall be established to develop recommendations for consideration of the Administrative Officer and the Board regarding the design of timetables, courses to be taught, staffing and assignments.
+1. a.
+Prior to April 30th in each school year a committee of administration and interested staff shall be established to develop recommendations for

+- consideration of the Administrative Officer and the Board regarding the design of timetables, courses to be taught, staffing and assignments.
 This committee shall meet regularly and shall be provided with all relevant information as to District funding, program initiatives and Board priorities. - b.
 The committee may develop survey documents, conduct surveys of students and staff and gather any other information required.
 Staffing considerations should include any special consideration required in assignments of teachers returning from medical leaves.
 The committee should also attempt to identify as early as possible areas where additional training of teachers currently on staff would be beneficial and make these teachers aware of the availability of funding support through the Board and the Professional Development Fund.
-All representations regarding these matters shall be through this school committee.
+All representations regarding these matters shall be through this school committee. - c.

-- c.
 Recommendations shall be presented to the Board as part of the final District staffing plan.
 Variations to the recommendations of the committee shall be noted and reasons provided. - 2.
-Teacher assignment within a school shall take into consideration such matters as qualifications, training, experience, district seniority, and personal preferences of the teacher. - 3.
-When dealing with the determination of teacher's assignments, consideration shall be given (but not be limited) to such factors as: - a. number of courses, and course preparations; - b. number of subject areas; - c. type of courses; - d. type of students.
+Teacher assignment within a school shall take into consideration such matters as qualifications, training, experience, district seniority, equitable distribution of workload, and personal preferences of the teacher. - 3.
+When dealing with the determination of teacher's assignments and equitable distribution of workload, consideration shall be given (but not be limited) to such factors as: - a. number of student contacts; - b. number of courses, and course preparations; - c. number of subject areas; - d. type of courses; - e. type of students.